robertdebock/docker-compose-semaphore/README.md

 Two scripts have been added:
 - scripts/backup.sh - Backs up: mysql, /tmp and /root/.ssh/
 - scripts/restore.sh - Restores the backup.

+Restoring is only required when the volumes have been removed, so either because "docker-compose down" was issued of when the Docker engine has been changed.